rasprague/eyesey-piboy/README.md

    In order to control Eyesy you
    will have to use the TouchOSC Android (or iOS) app (see below) or a MIDI controller.

+   You will also need a sound card.
+Sound card setup is beyond the scope of this readme and will depend on your specific device.

+   Note - EYESY is looking for your sound card to be the "default" device.

 ### Control: